monikastrah/431-2020/classes/movies/breakout2.md

 ## Task for today's second breakout session (Class 07)

-Several common themes emerged  in your proposals, including...
+Several common themes emerged  in your proposals.
+We'll explore two of them today in our breakout sessions.

 1. **Do older films have more IMDB ratings?**
     - "Do older movies have more numbers of star ratings at IMDB?"